Juan Martín del Potro: 2008: First titles, Davis Cup final, top 10

 A successful summer followed for the Argentine.
 In July, del Potro and his team decided to remain in Europe to test his fitness.
 "We decided to play on clay courts for my back because if I start to play again on hard courts, maybe I will injure it again", he recalled.
-Del Potro won his first career ATP tour title at the Mercedes Cup in Stuttgart, defeating Gasquet in straight sets in the final.
+Del Potro won his first career ATP Tour title at the Mercedes Cup in Stuttgart, defeating Gasquet in straight sets in the final.
 A week later, del Potro reached his second career ATP Tour final at the Austrian Open in Kitzbühel, where he beat local hope and sixth seed Melzer in less than an hour, to claim his second title in two weeks.
 Having competed in just two clay tournaments all of the 2007 season, he never thought he would win his first two titles on clay courts.

-In August, del Potro won his third consecutive title at the Countrywide Classic in Los Angeles, beating Andy Roddick in straight sets in the final.
+In August, del Potro won his third consecutive title at the Los Angeles Open, beating Andy Roddick in straight sets in the final.
 After the match, Roddick praised his opponent. "[Del Potro] hits this way and this way kind of equally and he can hit it from inside out and running to it, which is a good thing for him, bad for the rest of us".
-A fourth consecutive title followed a week later in the Legg Mason Tennis Classic in Washington, D.C., where he recorded a victory over Viktor Troicki, becoming the first player in ATP history to win his first four career titles in as many tournaments.
+A fourth consecutive title followed a week later in the Legg Mason Tennis Classic in Washington, D.C., where he beat Viktor Troicki, becoming the first player in ATP history to win his first four career titles in consecutive tournaments.
 "I don't really understand what I did.
 It is difficult to believe that I have won four consecutive titles", del Potro said, crediting coach Franco Davín for his impressive run.
 "He changed my game.
 He changed my mind.
 He changed everything.
 When I play and I see him in the stands, it gives me confidence.
 I can play relaxed."